georgia622/equinox-project-one/README.md

 **User Story 5**

-As a member of the community I like to view the images of the bar and gain an understanding of what the bar is about before decide I visit.
+As a person who frequently visits the bars of Newcastle, I like to view the images of the bar and gain an understanding of what the bar is about before I decide to visit.

 **Acceptance Criteria:**
 * The homepage will have a large image visable as soon as you enter the website.